xeeija/e2e-playwright-course/Exercise2-Mocking.md

 ## Setup

 Create a new file named `mocking.spec.ts` in the `tests` folder.
 Your task is to write tests for mocking and intercepting requests from a Fruit API.
-Don't forget to import

 ## Test without mocking